-Collecting commemorative coins of the host countries can be an end in itself or the first step in assembling a much larger Olympic-themed set.
-Since nations rarely, if ever, have the opportunity to host the Games, several non-host nations have chosen to issue pieces commemorating Olympic competitions they did not accommodate.
+Collecting commemorative coins of the host countries can be an end in itself or the first step in assembling a much larger Olympicthemed set.
+Since nations rarely, if ever, have the opportunity to host the

+Games, several non-host nations have chosen to issue pieces commemorating Olympic competitions they did not accommodate.
 For some, it is a matter of national pride; for others, it is a way to raise revenue by selling to a worldwide collector base.
 Vietnam comes to mind as an example of the former, since it honored the Calgary Winter Games with two different 100-dong pieces, even though the nation has yet to send an athlete to a Winter Olympiad.
 More recently, Belgium (a country that certainly could host the Games if it won a bid) honored its Olympians with a circulating €2 commemorative sporting a highly stylized design.
-A look through the Standard Catalog of World Coins will turn up quite a few more.
+A look lieve it is the most beautiful U.S. coin design ever created.
+Whether they are attractive or ugly, or